mbonjour/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/report.md

 ![Proof S6 working](./assets/img/proofStartS6.png)

 ### Difficulties and resume (TODO: need to be more specified)
 We didn't have any difficulties doing this task.
 This task is made to implement the s6 processor supervisor.
 This supervisor will permit to run multiple processes in a container and don't stop it when the main process stop.
 That will maybe permit us to restart a process when it stops with s6 supervisor.
+We install a process supervisor to be able to run multiple processes in an docker container and it will be essential when installing multiple services in a docker container.
+S6 will lokup on the /etc/services.d folder and start the different services present (as mentioned [here](https://github.com/just-containers/s6-overlay#init-stages)).
 ## Task 2
 ### Configuration for serf process to s6 (both images)
 ![Adding Serf](./assets/img/s6AddSerf)
-## TODO : We didn't had any problem with networking, aybe we need to use docker run command because I used docker-compose each time and it worked fine for me.
+## TODO : We didn't had any problem with networking, maybe we need to use docker run command because I used docker-compose each time and it worked fine for me.

 ### Logs
+## TODO remake this step with docker run - docker-compose resolves the problem
 See the Task2 folder in the logs folder.
 ### Answer to given problematic of misconception (TODO)
 I don't see where the misconception resides at this point ?!?